 Two Vice Presidents, One Broken Partnership

-They had not spoken directly in three months.
-Not because they disliked each other — though by the time I arrived, that had also become true — but because at some point the communication between them had become so loaded, so exhausting, so reliably painful, that silence had started to feel like the responsible choice.
+Not because they disliked each other, though by the time I arrived, that had also become true, but because at some point the communication between them had become so loaded, so reliably painful, that silence had started to feel like the responsible choice.

 Both were smart.
 Both were deeply committed to the organization.
 Both were, in the independent assessments of nearly everyone who worked with them, excellent at their jobs.
 And they had somehow arrived at a place where their shared work had become almost impossible.